 Analog multimeters are calibrated manually every time before taking a test, but digital meters have an edge of auto calibration before every test.
 So again in that case analog meters need some skills and experience to operate them.

 Analog multimeters range has to be set manually every time.
+For newbies using an analog multimeter could be more difficult than digital ones.
 On another side, most digital multimeters come with auto ranging features, whereas some dmm also has the option of both manual and auto range to provide usage flexibility.

 We think power supply is the biggest perk in analog meters, as they don’t need any type of power source to operate.
 While in digital multimeters it needs alkalaline batteries or power cord supplies to energize them.